 - Sustainability in Supply Chains: Building environmentally responsible and sustainable practices into operations.

-This advanced training equips professionals to lead supply chain teams, manage large-scale projects, and contribute to the long-term growth and competitiveness of their organisations.
+In the author's view, this advanced training equips professionals to lead supply chain teams, manage large-scale projects, and contribute to the long-term growth and competitiveness of their organisations.
+Developing strong Supply Chain Leadership Skills through such a course flow is what ultimately distinguishes a manager from a strategic decision-maker.

 The Role of Analytics in Modern Operations